techidaily/site-games-able/source/_posts/keep-google-chromes-running-fb-game-troubleshooting-guide.md

 ### 5\.
 Update Google Chrome

  If Facebook games are still not loading, there is probably an issue with the Chrome version you are currently using.
-The solution, in this case, is to[download any available Google Chrome updates](https://www.makeuseof.com/how-to-update-chrome-firefox-edge-desktop-mobile/) .
+The solution, in this case, is to [download any available Google Chrome updates](https://www.makeuseof.com/how-to-update-chrome-firefox-edge-desktop-mobile/) .

 ![Update page of Chrome](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/10/update-page.jpg)